shoppimon/figcan/README.md

 ---------------

 ### Installation
-It is recommended to add *Figcan* to your project using `pipenv` or `pip`:
+It is recommended to add *Figcan* to your project using `pip`:

     pip install figcan

-Or:

-    pipenv install figcan
+You should also be able to install directly from the source tree pulled from
+git:

+    `TBD`

 ### Using in your project
 Typically, *Figcan* is used by reading configuration from all sources at the